lbl-neutrino/larnd-sim-example/README.md

 The PDF file will be produced in the same directory as the HDF5 file.

 ## Analysis (NESAP)
-Jupyter notebook `Analysis.ipynb` in the 'plots' folder performs analysis and generates visualizations stored in the same folder
+Jupyter notebook `Analysis.ipynb` in the `plots` folder performs analysis and generates visualizations stored in the same folder

-Jupyter notebook `Analysis.ipynb` in the 'plots_m2m' folder performs analysis and generates visualizations stored in the same folder for 2x2_mod2mod_variation
+Jupyter notebook `Analysis.ipynb` in the `plots_m2m` folder performs analysis and generates visualizations stored in the same folder for 2x2_mod2mod_variation